Brasgaard/FW-Mandatory/README.md

-# QandA-frameworks
+# Framework mandatory assignment

-This is a Q and A page made with react, mongodb and a express js api
+This is my solution for the assignment